Economic history of Nicaragua: The coffee boom, 1840s–1940s

 Coffee was the product that would change Nicaragua's economy.
 Coffee was first grown domestically as a curiosity in the early 19th century.
 In the late 1840s, however, as coffee's popularity grew in North America and Europe, commercial coffee growing began in the area around Managua.
 By the early 1850s, passengers crossing Nicaragua en route to California were served large quantities of Nicaraguan coffee.
 The Central American coffee boom was in full swing in Nicaragua by the 1870s, and large areas in western Nicaragua were cleared and planted with coffee trees.

 Unlike traditional cattle raising or subsistence farming, coffee production required significant capital and large pools of labor.
 Laws were therefore passed to encourage foreign investment and allow easy acquisition of land.
 The Subsidy Laws of 1879 and 1889 gave planters with large holdings a subsidy of US$0.05 per tree.

 By the end of the 19th century, the entire economy came to resemble what is often referred to as a "banana republic" economy—one controlled by foreign interests and a small domestic elite oriented toward the production of a single agriculture export.
 Profits from coffee production flowed abroad or to the small number of landowners.
 Taxes on coffee were virtually nonexistent.
 The economy was also hostage to fluctuations in the price of coffee on the world markets—wide swings in coffee prices meant boom or bust years in Nicaragua.
+The Great Depression, coupled with poor harvests in 1931–1932, adversely affected Nicaragua's coffee sector.
+Nicaragua had the lowest income per capita in Central America and the second-lowest income per capita in Latin America.
+The eastern provinces of Nicaragua were unconnected to the capital by road or rail.

+In 1912, Nicaragua was occupied by U.S. marines.
+The country lost its political independence.
+The US became primarily responsible for fiscal and monetary policy in Nicaragua.